Freedom for All Americans Education Fund Team

 Director of Online Programs & Partnerships • Email

 Adam is originally from Philadelphia.
 He graduated summa cum laude in May 2012 from Ithaca College, where he studied journalism and Spanish.
 He has been recognized for Excellence in Online Journalism by the National Gay & Lesbian Journalists Association for his work as a writer and editor for The Bilerico Project.
-He now lives in Brooklyn, where he volunteers with the Ali Forney Center and consults on digital strategy and graphic design for political and social organizations.
+He now lives in Brooklyn, where he additionally consults on digital strategy and graphic design for political and social organizations.

 Chief Public Affairs Officer • Email

 Dan Rafter is the Chief Public Affairs Officer at Freedom for All Americans, where he manages the organization’s communications efforts and works to implement results-driven media strategies for state campaigns.
 Dan brings a decade’s worth of experience in political and advocacy communications, and has worked on issues including LGBTQ equality, health care reform, trade, the environment, government transparency and efforts to improve secondary education.

 Prior to joining FFAA, Dan worked as a Communications Director on Capitol Hill and as the Associate Director of Communications at the Human Rights Campaign.
 While at HRC, Dan supported and led communication campaigns on efforts ranging from repealing ‘Don’t Ask, Don’t Tell,’ to successfully passing the Employment Nondiscrimination Act through the U.S. Senate; as well as efforts to secure the freedom to marry and call out opponents of LGBTQ equality.
 While at strategic consulting firms including Spitfire Strategies and GMMB, Dan supported issue advocacy campaigns and provided strategic counsel to a number of foundations and non-profits.